roflmaostc/DeconvOptim.jl/docs/src/index.md

 # DeconvOptim.jl

-An framework for fast deconvolution of images convolved with a Point Spread Function (PSF).
+An framework for deconvolution of images convolved with a Point Spread Function (PSF).

 ## Overview
 In optics, especially in microscopy, measurements are performed with lenses.
 These lenses support only certain frequencies and weaken the contrast of high frequency content.
-Furthermore in many cases Poisson or Gaussian noise is introduced by the quantum nature of light (Poisson shot noise) or sensors (readout noise).
+Furthermore, in many cases Poisson or Gaussian noise is introduced by the quantum nature of light (Poisson shot noise) or sensors (readout noise).
-[DeconvOptim.jl](https://github.com/roflmaostc/DeconvOptim.jl) is a Julia solution to that deconvolution process.
+[DeconvOptim.jl](https://github.com/roflmaostc/DeconvOptim.jl) is a Julia solution to the deconvolution process reducing the blur of lenses and denoising the image.
 Our framework relies on several other tools:
-The deconvolution problem is stated as a convex optimization problem (loss function).
+The deconvolution problem is stated as a convex optimization problem via a loss function.
 Hence we make use of [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl/) and especially fast solvers like [L-BFGS](https://julianlsolvers.github.io/Optim.jl/stable/#algo/lbfgs/).
 Since such solvers require gradients (of the loss function) we use the automatic differentiation (AD) of [Zygote.jl](https://github.com/FluxML/Zygote.jl) for that.
 Of course, one could derive the gradient by hand, however that's error-prone and for some regularizers hard to do by hand.
 Furthermore, fast AD of the regularizers are hard to achieve if the gradients are written with for loops.